bitbound/InstaTech_Client/README.md

 The WPF version is a small, portable EXE for Windows 8.1 and 10.
 It contains the Windows Service and can be used from the command line in the same way.

 **Switches**
-   * -install = Installs the service and begins listening for connections.
+   * -install = Installs the service and begins accepting connections.
    * -uninstall = Uninstalls the service.
    * -update = Updates the installed service to this version.